gitadi2/smart-retail-demand/README.md

 The pipeline is dataset-agnostic.
 Implement `load_real_dataset()` in `src/data/generate.py` to return the project schema (`date, store_id, product_id, category, price, is_promotion, is_holiday, units_sold`) from **M5 / Rossmann /
-Favorita**, and every stage — validation, audit, features, CV, serving — works unchanged, with WMAPE now directly comparable to public leaderboards.
+Favorita**, and every stage — validation, audit, features, CV, cold-start, serving — works unchanged, with WMAPE now directly comparable to public leaderboards.

 ---